-The other difference, how order block zones form.
+Difference #2: How order block zones form.

 The block order enters each position at a similar price, causing the highs of the consolidation to form at almost equal prices.
 The result?

-A tight range consolidation, as you see above.
+A tight range consolidation.

-So to identify order blocks: Look for a tight range consolidation with almost equal highs and lows.
+To identify order blocks: Look for a tight range consolidation with almost equal highs and lows.
 They only form from the banks using block orders, meaning a zone MUST exist at the source.

 As a side setup, however, the zones can provide high probability trade signals to generate additional profit alongside your core strategy.
-That’s how I use them, and I reccomend you the same.
-Supply and demand remains my core strategy, but I have two or three setups I look for alongside…

-Order blocks, pin bars, and the reversal pattern in my book.
+- The reversal pattern in my book.